embecosm/lockbox/README.md

 This repository contains (amongst other things):

-- `lockbox.cpp`: The lockbox application itself
+- `lockbox.cpp`: The lockbox application itself.
 - `include`, `arduinoCore`, and `insecureCore`: A subset of the Arduino library source code, both in its original form, and with the `printNumber` function protected with stack erase.